 Resources from this organisation:

-Business in the Community's Wellbeing Partnership is a membership scheme to support businesses in improving their approach to employee wellbeing.
+Business in the Community's membership scheme aims to support businesses in improving their approach to employee wellbeing.
 It has two levels, Core and Champion, and pricing for new members ranges from £3,500 to £10,500.

 Alcohol, drugs and tobacco contribute to short and long term ill-health for many working people.
 This toolkit has practical ways employers can promote health and support employees who want or need to change their relationship with these substances.